 We had our itinerary planned to drive straight to the centre of Iceland, or at least to Hveravellir geothermal area.
-Unfortunately the weather featured a lot of rain and low clouds which made the idea pointless, so we decided to do the itinerary in revers order and drove East towards Jökulsarlon.
+Unfortunately the weather featured a lot of rain and low clouds which made the idea pointless, so we decided to do the itinerary in revers order and drove towards Jökulsarlon to start our adventure in East Iceland..
 Despite the rain, the weather Gods greeted us with a very atmospheric glacier lagoon.
-Steven was opening the car door before we had even stopped moving.
+Steven was a talented and enthusiastic photographer.
+He was opening the car door before we had even stopped moving.
 It had been a long night of driving.
-My passengers had probably questioned my judgement on several occasions, but here we were faced with beautiful conditions at Jökulsarlon.
+My passengers had probably questioned my judgement on several occasions, but here we were faced with beautiful conditions at Jökulsarlon Glacier Lagoon.

 After some time on the lagoon and a few shots at the beach, we headed towards our campsite at Kirkjubærklaustur, with the intention of heading into Landmannalaugar for the second night.
 We would have camped at Svinafell if it was not raining so hard.

 Back to Jökulsarlon

 Later that afternoon we awoke in blazing sunshine.
 Everyone was up before 14.00 and some had even gone to the restaurant.
 I tried to slow everyone down a bit so we all had a good meal, shower and we were out on the road in terrible late afternoon light.
 I made the suggestion to return to the Glacier lagoon and this was a popular suggestion.
 Being able to see the lagoon in different conditions is worthwhile if you have the time.
 We postponed Landmannalaugar until the next day and headed back to Jökulsarlon to catch some evening light.
 Just before sunrise we headed up Skaftafell to shoot Svartifoss.
 Around 04.00 we headed back to the campground.
 I felt like my passengers were moving round to my body clock.